ablschools/data_scientist_challenge/README.md

 Given this data, our partner school would like some guidance on how best to allocate resources.

-1) Are there individual students that are performing significantly below average?
-What about groups of students, based on common attributes?
+1) What groups of students, based on common attributes, are performing significantly below average (at or below the 25th percentile)?

-2) Are there individual teachers whose performance deficit (measured by how well their students are doing on the assessments) is statistically significant and should be addressed?
-What about groups of teachers, based on common attributes?

-3) If we wanted to target gaps in performance strategically, but we have limited resources, which general populations (of students and/or teachers) should we target first?
+2) What groups of students would you predict to improve their assessment scores next year?

 ## The Data